 It was not all doom and gloom.
 I met wonderful people and spent a wonderful day at the Black Hills Wild Horse Sanctuary in Hot Springs admiring the scenery and the Mustangs.
 What amazingly beautiful horses!
+A feeling of immense freedom came over me when I was there and also wherever I went in the Black Hills.
 I went on a safari on the plains where bison roam and got up close and personal and it was such an incredible experience!
 These most wonderful animals came so close to our Jeeps that I could have stroked their backs!
 They were so relaxed that I was not afraid.
 In one Indian Life I was stampeded on by bison wildly running away during a hunt.
 Crazy Horse told me I had a great Spiritual experience in that Life, but I only saw the end of it.
 I visited an amphitheater where huge numbers of bison bones were excavated, the result of Indian mass hunts.
 The animals were driven off a cliff, killed and butchered there and then, the meat cut and preserved, the pelts prepared for use.
-In a museum in the Black Hills, where 'Dances with Wolves' with Kevin Kostner was filmed places of amazing beauty, there is an embalmed bison: I stroked its fur and it was incredibly soft and beautiful to touch!
+In a museum in the Black Hills, where 'Dances with Wolves' with Kevin Kostner was filmed -places of amazing beauty, there is an embalmed bison: I stroked its fur and it was incredibly soft and beautiful to touch!
 I also saw a small frontier town, perfectly preserved and got a feeling of what the Wild West was like.
-I attended a typical cowboy-style musical in a large and very crowded hall, and had cowboy food.
+I attended a typical cowboy musical in a large and crowded hall, and ate cowboy food.